ayush1929/ayush1929.github.io/README.md

 ## Acknowledgments

-Special thanks to everyone who has supported my journey in IT and Cybersecurity.
+Special thanks to everyone who has supported my journey in IT, Data Analytics, and Cybersecurity.

 ---